-Praise for A New Conception of War "A New Conception of War skillfully brings an extraordinary, historic episode to a new generation of Marine Corps leaders and, in a larger context, to any leader who is contemplating leading change." ~ Dale C. Rielage, U.S. Pacific Fleet director for Intelligence and Information Operations "Brown has done a magnificent job laying out how the maneuver debate played out from the Marine perspective and mostly avoiding what David C. Metz has termed 'Boyd Mania.'
-He fills a much-needed niche in trying to balance and historically assess Boyd's influence, intelligently narrowed to just the USMC and the maneuver debate." ~ Brian R. Price, Air Command and Staff College paperback | 6 x 9 | 400 pp.
+"A New Conception of War skillfully brings an extraordinary, historic episode to a new generation of Marine Corps leaders and, in a larger context, to any leader who is contemplating leading change." ~ Dale C. Rielage, U.S. Pacific Fleet director for Intelligence and Information Operations "Brown has done a magnificent job laying out how the maneuver debate played out from the Marine perspective and mostly avoiding what David C. Metz has termed 'Boyd Mania.'
+He fills a muchneeded niche in trying to balance and historically assess Boyd's influence, intelligently narrowed to just the USMC and the maneuver debate." ~ Brian R. Price, Air Command and Staff College COMPLEX TERRAIN